What is grief?

 The coaching sessions

 The sessions are geared towards developing your own self-care routine that you can continue even after we finish.
-For that reason, you may find that you only need a few sessions or you can have up to a maximum of 8.
+For that reason, you may find that you only need a few sessions or, of course, you can have as many as you feel you need.
 It isn’t an ongoing process like counselling, the purpose of the sessions is to give you tools and techniques which you can learn and implement for yourself.

 It is recommended that sessions last 1.5hrs to give enough time for meditations/ movement/ discussion including home practise but shorter sessions of 1hr can be arranged if preferred.